 Boeing 787 Dreamliner

 Boeing has long been a key name in the world of aviation, and their planes are amongst the most famous models to soar amongst the clouds - and the 787 is no exception.
-The Boeing 787 Dreamliner first took to the skies on December 15, 2009 with the initial delivery to All Nippon Airways (ANA) on September 26, 2011.
-The first variant to fly was the 787-8 which can accommodate between 210 and 250 passengers and flight attendants in a typical two class configuration, and this capacity was increased to between 250 and 290 travellers by the 787-9, which can carry 250 to 290 travellers, undertook its maiden flight on September 17, 2013.
-The largest of the family is the 787-10, able to fly 300 to 330 passengers, which got airborne for the first time on March 31, 2017.
-The aircraft’s innovations and performance of the twin-engine jet airliner have proven to be a hit with airlines such as British Airways, United Airlines, Royal Air Maroc, Singapore Airlines, Air Canada, Ethiopian Airlines, Air Premia in South Korea, and Korean Air, all of whom have ordered the Boeing 787 in huge numbers, implementing new nonstop routes and destinations.
+The Boeing 787 Dreamliner first took to the skies on December 15, 2009, and the initial delivery to All Nippon Airways (ANA) was made on September 26, 2011.
+The first variant to fly in 2009 was the 787-8, a model which can accommodate between 210 and 250 passengers and flight attendants in a typical two class configuration, and this capacity was increased to between 250 and 290 travellers by the 787-9, which undertook its maiden flight on September 17, 2013.
+The largest of the family is the 787-10, able to fly 300 to 330 passengers, which took to the skies for the first time on March 31, 2017.
+The innovations and performance of the twin-engine jet airliner have proven to be a hit with airlines such as British Airways, United Airlines, Royal Air Maroc, Singapore Airlines, Air Canada, Ethiopian Airlines, Air Premia in South Korea, and Korean Air, all of whom have ordered the Boeing Dreamliner in huge numbers, implementing new nonstop routes and destinations.

 Craig West described a flight with a difference in the January 2015 issue of Airliner World when Virgin Atlantic added the Boeing 787 Dreamliner to its fleet

 Nearly a decade after entering service, Boeing’s Dreamliner remains at the top of its game and a favourite with pilots and passengers alike.
 In the April 2021 issue of Aviation News, retired British Airways Captain Michael Napier explained why the 787 is a dream to fly